 J.S.
 Bach, Complete Organ Works, Volume 3

-The new critical edition of Bach's organ music (Breitkopf & Härtel, Wiesbaden), has now progressed to eight published volumes.
+The new critical edition of Bach's organ music (Breitkopf & Härtel, Wiesbaden), has now progressed to eight published volumes!
 The most recent one to appear is edited by me and contains the Fantasias and single Fugues (including the celebrated Fantasia & Fugue in G minor BWV 542).
 Everything has been freshly edited from the primary sources, the music engraving and lay-out meets the highest aesthetic and practical standards, while an easily accessible, compact Critical Commentary meets all the requirements of the discerning player.
-An extensive Introduction incorporates the latest Bach research, discusses aspects of background, chronology, transmission, authenticity and performance practice.
+An extensive Introduction incorporates the latest Bach research and discusses aspects of background, chronology, transmission, authenticity and performance practice.
 Click here for further information.

 Froberger at 400

 In this Froberger year (he was born 400 years ago) I will be contributing the following in the fall: